j3rrywan9/scala-study/doc/implicit_conversions_and_parameters.md

 # Implicit Conversions and Parameters

+There's a fundamental difference between your own code and other people's libraries: You can change or extend your own code as you wish, but if you want to use someone else's libraries, you usually have to take them as they are.
+A number of constructs have sprung up in programming languages to alleviate this problem.

+Scala's answer is implicit conversions and parameters.
+These can make existing libraries much more pleasant to deal with by letting you leave out tedious, obvious details that obscure the interesting parts of your code.

 ## Implicit conversions

+Implicit conversions are often helpful for working with two bodies of software that were developed without each other in mind.
+Each library has its own way to encode a concept that is essentially the same thing.
+Implicit conversions help by reducing the number of explicit conversions that are needed from one type to another.

 The first step is to write an implicit conversion between the two types.
+Here is an implicit conversion from functions to action listeners:
 ```scala
 implicit def function2ActionListener(f: ActionEvent => Unit) =
   new ActionListener {